lightbend/kalix-jvm-sdk/samples/scala-eventsourced-counter/README.md

-# Implementing a Counter as a Value Entity
+# Implementing a Counter as a Event Sourced Entity

 ## Building and running unit tests